Classifying Tractable Instances of the Generalized Cable-Trench Problem: Intractability of CTP in General Graphs

 \section{Intractability of CTP in General Graphs}

-The generalization of the strength precomputation to $\theta$ graphs demonstrates that the `inductive' use of strength in order to increase the class of graphs that can be extended.
-Although, the increased complexity presents itself in the increasingly expensive precomputation of strength statistics about the graph.
-Further, the class of graphs attainable using the above methods is quite delicate; the methods described above would not clearly generalize when moving the wedge vertex $v$ such that it lies entirely on one of the three paths, $R_{2,3}$, $R_{1,3}$, or $R_{2,3}$, in the $\theta$ graph.
+The generalization of the strength precomputation to $\theta$-graphs demonstrates a promising `inductive' use of strength in order to increase the class of graphs that can be extended.
+Just the same, the increased complexity does present itself in the increasingly expensive precomputation of (multiple) strength statistics about the graph.
+Further, the class of graphs attainable using the above methods is evidently quite delicate; for example, the methods described above do not easily generalize when the wedge vertex $v$ lies on only one of the three paths, $R_{2,3}$, $R_{1,3}$, or $R_{2,3}$, in the $\theta$-graph.

-We return to our discussion of graphs for which we can compute the cable-trench solution quickly, and will refer to such graphs as \textbf{tractable}.
-We also describe a class of graphs, given an oracle that provides some structural information about the graph, admit an efficient scheme for solving the generalized cable-trench problem.
-We will call such graphs \textbf{tractable with an oracle}.
+We now return to our discussion of graphs for which we can compute the cable-trench solution quickly.
+We refer to such graphs as \textbf{tractable}.